 Gyro has some physical delay when sampling data, but it’s so small we can normally ignore (some micro seconds).
 However they have built-in low pass filter that can cause much noticeable delay.
 They are designed to reduce the amount of noise that can get through above certain frequency.
 For example in Cleanflight, the default Gyro_LPF is 42Hz, which would introduce a 4.8ms delay.
 That’s nearly 5 times as much as the PID loop delay!!

-It seems to be a no brainer to use higher Gyro LPF frequency right?
-But the downside is it might give you a noiser quad that is hard to tune.
+It seems to be a no brainier to use higher Gyro LPF frequency right?
+But the downside is it might give you a noisier quad that is hard to tune.
 While gyro delay doesn’t impact looptime, it does introduce latency to your quad and make it less responsive.

 ESC Protocol determines how fast the ESC signals are sent from the FC.
 Standard PWM has a delay of 2ms, and that’s twice of much delay as 1KHz looptime.
 Therefore by improving what ESC protocol you use would give a very noticeable improvement on your quad’s flight performance.

-Oneshot125 (250us) and Oneshot42 are invented later on to reduce the latency.
-More recently Multishot are implemented which can reduce delay down to 25us.
-And only a couple of months ago (Sep 2016), D-shot was born which is even faster and more reliable than Multishot!
+Oneshot125 (250us delay at 100%) and Oneshot42 are invented later on to reduce the latency.
+Then Multishot are implemented which can reduce delay further down to 25us.
+And more recently, D-Shot was introduced which is even faster (with DShot1200) and more reliable than Multishot!

-There are limitation on what looptime you can use when using different ESC protocols.
+There are limitation on what max looptime you can use when using different ESC protocols.

-As mentioned, delay of Oneshot125 protocol is between 250us and 125us.
+As mentioned, delay of Oneshot125 protocol is between 250us and 125us depending on throttle level.
 Likewise, Oneshot42 is between 84us and 42us and Multishot is between 25us and 5us.
-Oneshot125/42 can be run on almost all ESC’s with Blheli installed.
-Multishot can only be run well on F39X Silabs ESCs such as the DYS XM20A, and BLHeli_S ESC’s.

-It is preferred to have your ESC protocol is faster than FC looptime, otherwise your ESC will get behind in its data and can overload the ESC.
+It makes perfect sense to have your ESC protocol running faster than FC looptime, otherwise your ESC will get behind in its data and can overload the ESC.

 This is why Oneshot125 does not work with 8kHz FC looptime which is way too high.
 It can cause the ESC’s to get behind if the ESCs are picking up the signal at the 250us trailing edge of the PWM signal (see below diagram).

 Likewise, if the multirotor is at full throttle, there won’t be any gap in the PWM signal between the leading and trailing edges so the throttle would be a straight line which will cause issues with reading and writing the PWM data.

-Therefore when running Oneshot125, it’s not recommended to run anything above 3.8kHz looptime on the FC, in order to create a small gap in the PWM signal which allows the ESCs to identify the signal properly.
-(Invalid signal can cause ESC shut-down)
+Therefore when running Oneshot125, you shouldn’t run anything above 3.8kHz looptime on your flight controller.
+This ensures a small gap in the PWM signal can be created to allow the ESC’s to identify the signal properly.
+Otherwise invalid signal can cause ESC to shut-down.

 Nyquist Frequency tells us that frequencies can be measured accurately that are lower than half of the sampling frequency.
-That means if the Gyro is synced with looptime at 1KHz, we can accurately measure frequencies below 500Hz.
+That means by setting looptime at 1KHz, we can accurately measure frequencies below 500Hz.

-The problem is when there is vibration with frequency higher than Nyquist Frequency (which is 500Hz in our example), they will not be ignored due to Aliasing, but shows up at different frequencies) in the system.
-If there is a signal of 510Hz it could appear as 10Hz, while 1010Hz could also appear as 10Hz.
+The problem is when there is vibration with frequency higher than the Nyquist Frequency (which is 500Hz in our example), they will not be ignored due to Aliasing, but show up at different and lower frequencies in the system.
+For example if there is a signal of 510Hz it could appear as 10Hz, while 1010Hz could also appear as 10Hz.
 As you can see, this could cause confusion to our flight controller.

-That’s why we have digital low pass filter (LPF) comes into play here, it cuts off noise that are above certain frequency.
-However you need to understand it only reduces the noise and doesn’t eliminate them, stronger noise could still get through due to Aliasing.
+That’s why we have digital low pass filter (LPF) in the Gyro to cut off noise above certain frequency.
+However you need to understand it only reduces the noise and doesn’t eliminate them completely, stronger noise could still get through due to Aliasing.

-Be aware that flying either 1kHz or 8kHz isn’t going to make you a worse/better pilot.
+Setting faster looptime isn’t going to make you a better pilot overnight.
 Only practice and tuning is going to do that.
-I personally fly the KISS flight controller which runs at 1kHz.
-With the tune I have the quad feels as locked in as I want it to be.
-That is my personal preference.
-I’ve also tried 4kHz on the Cyclone on a 4 inch quadcopter and found that despite the noise that was generated (though not bad) the quadcopter felt very locked in and fun to fly.
+I have flown the KISS flight controller which runs at 1kHz, and with the tune I had the quad feels as locked in as I want it to be.
+I have also tried 8kHz on the Betaflight F3 and despite the quad flies very responsively, I had to soft mount the motors to reduce oscillations.